 - It’s delicious: need I say more?

-- It is an ideal replacement for tomato based sauce: give classic recipes a bit of a flavour twist by using this sauce instead the usual crushed tomatoes // tomato sauce and see
+- It is an ideal replacement for the tomato-based sauce: give classic recipes a bit of a flavour twist by using this sauce instead of the usual crushed tomatoes // tomato sauce and see.

 The red pepper sauce is going to provide most of the flavour in this dish so I’ve kept the meatballs pretty plain and simple – just to keep comfort food making at it’s easiest just in case your enthusiasm for making food is at an ultimate low (and your food cravings at an ultimate high)

-Whilst the pasta is cooking away, your going to throw ground beef together with a diced onion, garlic, dijon mustard, dried herbs and a pinch of salt an pepper.
-Every thing will get churned together before rolled out into mini-meatballs and pan friend until slightly golden.
+Whilst the pasta is cooking away, you are going to throw ground beef together with a diced onion, garlic, dijon mustard, dried herbs and a pinch of salt a dash of pepper.
+Everything will get churned together before rolled out into mini-meatballs and pan friend until slightly golden.

 And then it is a simple case of pouring the 5 minute roasted red pepper sauce over the meatballs, followed by the pasta, stirring everything together into a saucy, meaty, comfort food mix before throwing into a baking dish, smothering with cheese, and baking until gooey!